Or download our app "Guided Lessons by Education.com" on your device's app store.

 Our Take: Third graders learn the concept of whole objects (circle, squares, etc.) being broken into a certain number of equal parts, and that equal parts of a whole can be written as a fraction.
 First, they understand that 1/b represents one equal part out of the total number of parts.
 They build upon this understanding when they learn that a/b is a fraction that represents multiple equal parts out of the total number of parts.
 For example, if you show your students a circle broken into five equal parts, with two parts shaded, they should know that two-fifths of the circle is shaded.

-These worksheets and lesson plans can help students practice this Common Core State Standards skill.
+These worksheets can help students practice this Common Core State Standards skill.